It is a contractual requirement for practices to publish their mean average earnings for 2020/21. Practices must;

 All GP practices are required to declare the mean earnings for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Leesbrook Surgery in the last financial year was £118,401 before tax and National Insurance.
-This is for 3 full time GP and 1 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Leesbrook Surgery in the last financial year was £91,562 before tax and National Insurance.
+This is for 4 full time GPs, 1 part time GP and 1 long term locum GP who worked in the practice for more than 6 months.